 I got a TD Bank Small Business Loan.
 Now what?

-- Avoiding excessive interest.
+- Pay more each month.
 To avoid excessive interest charges over the life of your business loan, consider paying more than the amount required each month.